 The Mississippi Pot Roast is a great example of how something can go viral, and this recipe did.
 Big time!
 This was even before we used the term viral, lol!
 Here’s a recap of the story:

-This Crock Pot Mississippi Pot Roast is a true “dump and go” recipe, and couldn’t be easier to make.
-It’s so nice to come home to an amazing smelling home after this Mississippi Pot Roast has been cooking all day!
-I love my slow cooker!
+This Crockpot Mississippi Pot Roast is a true “dump and go” recipe, and couldn’t be easier to make.
+It’s so nice to come home to an amazing smelling home after slow cooker this Mississippi Pot Roast has been cooking all day!
+I love my crockpot!

-I like to remove as much of the fat as possible, and keep the flavor packed juices for gravy, and to keep the roast from becoming dry.
+I like to remove as much of the fat as possible right after it’s done cooking, and keep the flavor packed juices for gravy, and also use it to keep the roast from becoming dry.
 LOTS of flavor there!

 Probably the most popular pot roast recipe around it the Mississippi Pot Roast.
 It is the quintessential “Dump and Start” Crock Pot recipe.
 With so much amazing flavor, this Crock Pot Mississippi Pot Roast is a family favorite.

-- 1 Packet of Dry Ranch Dressing Mix
+- 1 (1 oz) Packet of Dry Ranch Dressing Mix

-- 1 Packet of Au Jus (or brown gravy mix)
+- 1 (1 oz) Packet of Au Jus (or brown gravy mix)

 - 1 Stick of Butter